Chaitanya-Meshram/Sudoku-Solver/README.md

-# Sudoku-solver
+# Sudoku-Solver
-It is small project which can solve anylevel of sudoku.
+It is small project which can solve any level of sudoku.
 This project is made using verilog HDL.